pwyq/blog/_posts/2020-12-02-Determine-Order-Of-Element-From-A-Blackbox.md

 ```

-Finally, I did recall some hacks from LeetCode from a long long time ago.
+Finally, I did recall some hacks, from a distant memory, through LeetCoding.
 This time, I used a dict to store the pair of (notation, count-great).
-After that, it only requires a sort call to finish the job:
+After that, it only requires a `sort` call to finish the job:

 ```Python
 i=0